 Receiving Stolen Property

-Definition of the Crime under California Penal Code §496
+Definition under California Penal Code §496

 In order to charge any person with a crime, the prosecution must successfully prove every element of the charge beyond a reasonable doubt.
 Failure to meet any one of the elements results in failure to prove the crime as charged.